hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/karma-yoga/010_what_is_duty.md

 children who look upon their parents as Divinity manifested on earth.

 The only way to rise is by doing the duty next to us, and thus gathering strength go on until we reach the highest state.
-A young Sannyâsin went to a forest; there he meditated, worshipped, and practiced Yoga for a long time.
+A young Sannyāsin went to a forest; there he meditated, worshipped, and practiced Yoga for a long time.
 After years of hard work and practice, he was one day sitting under a tree, when some dry leaves fell upon his head.
 He looked up and